 Coordinate daily deposits and reports with Secretary/Treasurer

 Arrange for delivery of unsold merchandise to Sweet Pea office at end of Festival (coordinate with Physical Arrangements)

+Reconcile sales with inventory and provide reports to Secretary/Treasurer daily with change and money deposits for and Festival sales.

-Do final inventory/accounting for Lindley Park sales and reconcile; turn in copies of all records to the Sweet Pea Office ASAP (coordinate with Division Coordinator and Secretary/Treasurer); information needs to be summarized by day, then by items sold using cash/checks and items sold using credit
+Do final inventory/accounting for Lindley Park sales and reconcile; turn in copies of all records to the Sweet Pea Office ASAP (coordinate with Division Coordinator and Secretary/Treasurer); information needs to be summarized by day, then by items sold using cash/checks and items sold using credit – this is done with Square reporting

+Inventory number of merchandise bags left from previous year to determine number of merchandise bags needed for next year

+Inventory number of mailing tubes left from previous year to determine number of mailing tubes and caps needed for next year

 Submit all individuals and business names that assisted or contributed this year to Executive Director for thank you page on website

 Export list of volunteers from Volunteer Local and submit to Sweet Pea office.
 Print a copy for your binder as well